Make Meaning Workshop: Moving from Loss to Found

 Join Alexandra Vassilaros for a 4-week journey in writing and compassionate community building.

-In the Make Meaning Workshop we intentionally create a communal experience that is boundaried and compassionate.
+Offered online only: Join us for the Make Meaning Workshop, where we intentionally create a communal experience that is boundaried and compassionate.

 Crisis can knock us right off our feet and fill us with resistance, fear, and stress.
 In this writing workshop, participants will explore the alchemy of grief and learn how we can use it to initiate growth, self-compassion, and emotional progress.